Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Day in the Life at Hill Country Woodworks

-You know, if you would’ve told me a couple years ago that I’ be sitting here, unhappily sandpapering a piece of walnut in my garage, I would’ve laughed you right off my porch.
+You know, if you would’ve told me a couple years ago that I’d be sitting here, unhappily sandpapering a piece of walnut in my garage, I would’ve laughed you right off my porch.
 But here we are!

 So let me backtrack a little.
 I live in Chapel Hill, NC—a place that’s full of oak trees, southern charm, and a mix of artisanal cafés beckoning you with the smell of fresh coffee.
 And nestled in and around this town is a little place called Hill Country Woodworks.
 Now, this is not just some factory or assembly line; it’s the kind of workshop that every DIY enthusiast dreams of.
 But oh boy, it’s got its quirks, just like me.